elishaukpong/database-replication/README.md

 ## Setup Replication

 *Assumption: You have a terminal access open at this project folder*

 The needed config for the WRITE and READ DBs are already setup and can be found inside the `docker/mysql` folder.

+### WRITE DATABASE SETUP
 We will start with setting up the WRITE DB.

 Open the terminal for your WRITE DB and run: